APCS-A-DJHS-DSHS/dhs-cs/notes/arrays.md

     //                --------------------------
     // index:            0    1    2    3    4    5?
     //                                            |
-    //  This also isn't pointing to anything...---|
+    //  This also isn't pointing to anything...----

     primes[1294]
     //                --------------------------